Ice hockey at the 2022 Winter Olympics – Men's team rosters

 These are the team rosters of the nations participating in the men's ice hockey tournament of the 2022 Winter Olympics.

-Team Denmark is the oldest team in the tournament, averaging 30 years and 11 months.
-Team USA is the youngest, with 25 years and 5 months.
+Team Denmark was the oldest team in the tournament, averaging 30 years and 11 months.
+Team USA was the youngest, with 25 years and 5 months.

 Age and clubs listed as of the start of the tournament, 9 February 2022.